16 Things You Don't Know About Costco

 Fascinate your friends with these crazy facts about the popular warehouse retailer!

 Ah, Costco!
 For my husband and I, making a trip to the store is an event that we look forward to.
 We're honestly giddy on the way over.
 We always have a list—albeit a small one—with some essentials that we want to stock up on.
 But most of the fun comes from doing a "loop" around the store, hitting every single aisle and finding "treasures" we never knew we wanted.
 And on the way out, we must splurge on a hot dog and soda or a slice of hot pizza.
 We can easily feed our family of three for under $5!

 Of course, Costco knows exactly what they're doing.
 From planting those aforementioned "treasures" to knowing we won't resist hitting up the food court, we're about to reveal the method behind Costco's madness—and it's guaranteed to blow your mind!
-And while you've got Costco on the brain, be sure to discover the 12 Things You Should Never Buy in Bulk!
+Before you head to the popular big box store for your grocery shopping, check out our 46 Best Supermarket Shopping Tips Ever.